 Before submitting an idea or piece of writing, consider the following guidelines first.

 Read our stuff first.
-Take a good look at the blogs and articles we publish; they can serve as templates for what we accept and what we don’t.
+Take a good look at the content we publish; it can serve as template for what we accept and what we don’t.

 Send us an abstract and a working title.
 A short paragraph that describes your thesis and conclusions will help us find a spot for your piece.
 A working title would be just as helpful, but avoid the obvious.
 We receive too many pieces named: “Middle East Process” or “Conflict in Africa.”
 We take too long to look at them.
 Choose a title that reflects on the unique purpose of your piece.

 Consider topics fitting to the Diplomatic Courier.
 From time to time the Courier's editors will choose a special theme and topics for an issue.
 However, in general, submissions can cover any topic of the author’s choice that is in line with the publication’s mandate and general themes of diplomacy, negotiations, and conflict resolution.
 Consider that the audience of the publication is global; therefore, issues should be relevant to our audience.